 How to prepare Stuffed zucchini

-then arrange them upside down on a tray lined with paper towel so they lose their liquid 7.
-In the meantime, prepare the filling: Place the ground pork in a bowl and add the sausage with the skin already removed 8.
-Then add the grated Parmigiano cheese 9,
+In the meantime, prepare the filling: Place the ground pork 7 in a bowl and add the sausage, with the skin already removed 8, and the grated Parmigiano Reggiano cheese 9.

-and stir to combine until you get an even mixture 13.
-Grease a deep baking pan with a good glug of oil 14.
-Take the well-drained zucchini and fill each one to the brim with the meat filling 15.
+Grease a deep baking dish with a good glug of oil 16.
+Take the (cooked) zucchini and put them in the dish 17, then fill them to the brim with the stuffing you just made 18.